Silver1064/LVDS2FMC-LPC-data-capture/README.md

 # LVDS2FMC-LPC-data-capture

+**A novel synchronization method between high-speed ADC and cost-effective custom FPGA in an FPGA-based data acquisition system**

 **LVDS to FMC-LPC Synchronization Project**

 This project enables synchronization and data capture from LVDS signals through the FMC-LPC interface using an FPGA.
 It provides a reliable data path by implementing novel clock and frame alignment techniques.